FlashGenius Logo FlashGenius

 Actionable takeaway:

 For each blueprint objective, link one resource and one lab/task in your checklist.
-If no lab exists, invent a small project (e.g., “configure DCGM alerts,” “compose a USD asset with variants”) and document what you did.
+If no lab exists, invent a small project (e.g., "configure DCGM alerts," "compose a USD asset with variants," "build a two-agent RAG pipeline with NIM") and document what you did.

 What Does It Cost?
 (Exams, Training, and Time)